Climate Change Risk Management

 Response Actions and Possible Financial Impact

-In order to more actively invest in the low-carbon market, D-Link launched the green packaging project, “D-Link Green Pack,” in early 2022, which focuses on four major aspects: environmental friendly materials, plastic-free packaging, volume optimization, and digitized product documents, as the pillars of design.
+In order to more actively invest in the low-carbon market, D-Link launched the green packaging project, “D-Link Green Pack” , in early 2022, which focuses on four major aspects : environmental friendly materials, plastic-free packaging, volume optimization, and digitized product documents, as the pillars of design ; for example :

 The Company will continue to implement the “D-Link Green” plan and strive to reduce the negative impact that products may have on the environment at each stage of the life cycle from the four aspects, namely product design, functionality, materials, and packaging, in order to implement the corporate social responsibility.